bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 ## ☯️ Problem solving (psds)

-There was -  1 problem solving question (leetcode easy problem - search from both sides, basic dynamic programming, etc) and 1 data structure question (ex. tree traversal in various orders, stack, etc).
+There was -
+a.
+1 problem solving question (leetcode easy problem - search from both sides, basic dynamic programming, etc) and
+b.
+1 data structure question (ex. tree traversal in various orders, stack, etc).

 Total time to complete both is about 40-45min.
 You'll have to first explain your approach and then write the code on paper.

 This round is usually not so hard for UI roles.
 But in some cases, interviewer might ask full-blown sde level questions like red-black tree, etc. There is officially no distinction for psds round between ui and sde roles, but practically there is.